 Derivatives and Hedging.
-In August 2017, the FASB issued ASU No. 2017-12, "Targeted Improvements to Accounting for Hedging Activities."
+Effective October 1, 2019, the Company adopted ASU No. 2017-12, "Targeted Improvements to Accounting for Hedging Activities."
 This ASU amends and simplifies existing guidance to allow companies to more accurately present the economic effects of risk management activities in the financial statements.
 For cash flow and net investment hedges as of the adoption date, the guidance required a modified retrospective approach.
 The amended presentation and disclosure guidance was required prospectively.
-The Company adopted the new guidance effective October 1, 2019.
 The adoption did not have a material impact on our consolidated financial statements.